pkyeck/socket.IO-objc/README.md

     SocketIO *socketIO = [[SocketIO alloc] initWithDelegate:self];
     [socketIO connectToHost:@"localhost" onPort:3000];

+  If required, additional parameters can be included in the handshake by adding an `NSDictionary` to the `withParams` option:

+    [socketIO connectToHost:@"localhost" onPort:3000 withParams:[NSDictionary dictionaryWithObjectsAndKeys:@"1234","auth_token",nil]];

+  A namespace can also be defined in the connection details:

+    [socketIO connectToHost:@"localhost" onPort:3000 withParams:nil withNamespace:@"/users"];

   There are different methods to send data to the server

     - (void) sendMessage:(NSString *)data;